MillerAJ/Facial-Expression-Classifier/README.md

-Search for "observation" and cycle through results for a quicker, higher-level view of my comments as the notebook progresses.
+Search for "observation" in the notebook and cycle through results for a quicker, higher-level view of my comments as the notebook progresses.